Dolphin-Bunny/Repl.it-Minecraft-Server/README.md

 ## Steps
 1. Clone this repository as a new repl
     a.
-On the home screen click new repl
+On the home screen click new repl<br>
     b.
-Click "import from Github"
+Click "import from Github"<br>
     c.
-Paste the url of this repository in the box
+Paste the url of this repository in the box<br>
     d.
-Click the blue button at the bottom
+Click the blue button at the bottom<br>
 2. Click "done" on the right
 3. Go to your ngrok dashboard
 4. Copy your token